almibe/ligature-rs/README.md

 This project provides the main interfaces used by Ligature as well as some helper functions and constants.
 See related projects for implementations of these APIs.
 Ligature is heavily influenced by RDF and related standards but attempts to be more general purpose and easier to use.
+It attempts to do this by making minor changes while staying mostly compatible.

+## Status
+This project is still very much under development and subject to change quite a bit in the short term while I'm experimenting.

 ## RDF's Data Model
 | Subject    | Predicate  | Object     | Graph      |